datamllab/rlcard/docs/toy-examples.md

 Note that the states and actions are wrapped by `env` in Blackjack.
 In this example, the `[20,3]` suggests the current player obtains score 20 while the card that faces up in dealer's hand has score 5.
 Reward 1 suggests the player wins this game.

 # Deep-Q Learning on Blackjack
 The second example is to use Deep-Q learning to train an agent on Blackjack.
 We aim to use this example to show how reinforcement learning algorithms can be developped and applied in our toolkit.
+We design a `run` function which plays one complete game and provides the data for training RL agents.
 The example is shown below:
 ```python
 import rlcard
 from rlcard.agents.dqn_agent import DQNAgent